 Measuring singularities might give us numbers.
 However, if we want to find a number, a significant number which represents the answer to all our environmental questions, I may well take that the answer is 42.
 What I am missing here, is not about the value of understanding numbers, but the meaningfulness of questions … And please, don´t get me wrong, I am aware of that I might be so off topic, or redundant, or biased, or … that, my own point of view might be a meaningless one.
 I leave it open for debate… I just want to make a point.

-The February 17, 2016 a new article was published claiming that “Researchers find the tipping point between resilience and collapse in complex systems”.
+On February 17, 2016 a new article was published claiming that “Researchers find the tipping point between resilience and collapse in complex systems”.

 Using statistical physics, network theorists have developed the “first-ever tool” to identify whether systems are in danger of failing.